Noxmain/NoxmainNetwork/README.md

 After downloading the neural_network.py you can use the module for one project or install it permanently for your Python.

 ## Install for one project
-Just drag the neural_network.py into you project folder and import it by using `import neural_network`.
+Just drag the neural_network.py into your project folder and import it by using `import neural_network`.

 ## Install for all projects
 Browse for your Python framework folder and move the file to `Python.framework/Version/3.x/lib/python3.x`.
 Now you can import this module into every Phyton file by using `import neural_network`

 # How to use
 After you imported `neural_network` you can create a neural network by using the class `NeuralNetwork`.
 This class has the parameters `neurons, random=True, silent=False`.
 * `neurons: list` Contains the neurons of the NeuralNetwork.
 Each item is a layer with [itemvalue] neurons.
-The NeuralNetwork needs at least two layers and one neuron per layer.
+The NeuralNetwork needs at least two layers and one neuron in each layer.
 * `random: bool` If true (default), the weights will be random when creating the NeuralNetwork.
 Otherwise, every weight will be 0.0.
 * `silent: bool` If false (default), the NeuralNetwork prints a message when loading or saving.
 Otherwise, it will not.